The Center for the Study of Science Fiction is pleased to offer a substantial

 scholarship in the study of or the writing

 of science fiction (or both).
-What could this scholarship help you do that
+How could this scholarship help you do things

 To be considered by the first deadline, you must ensure that all materials